YPares/porcupine/docs/index.md

 # Philosophy of use

-`porcupine`'s intent is to make it easy to separate clearly the work between 3
+Porcupine's intent is to make it easy to separate clearly the work between 3
 persons:

 - The _software developer_ will be in charge of determining how the data gets